-Dorchester Bay EDC develops comprehensive strategies integrating organizing and development in its slate of programs.
+Dorchester Bay EDC develops comprehensive strategies integrating organizing and development in its slate of program.
 We offer assistance in three broad categories: housing, economic development, and resident initiatives/community organizing.

 Check out our new interactive map to see how and where Dorchester Bay has an impact on our community.